o-x-y-g-e-n/bestuxschool/content/posts/2021-05-16--rochester-institute-of-technology/index.md

-## Careers after Master of Human Computer Interaction (HCI) - Rochester Institute of Technology [🔗](https://www.rit.edu/careerservices/study/human-computer-interaction-ms)
+## Careers after Master of Human Computer Interaction (HCI) - Rochester Institute of Technology [read more](https://www.rit.edu/careerservices/study/human-computer-interaction-ms)
 In the human-computer interaction master's degree, you'll study how people interact with websites, computer systems, and software, enabling you to create intuitive interfaces that improve how we interact with and use emerging technologies.

 ### Job Titles